Saeedp7/AIBOT/Risk_management.md

 * If price hits TP2, SL = TP1
 * Ensures worst-case outcome is still profit

+The `BreakEvenManager` module tracks these levels and updates the stop loss accordingly during an open trade.
 ---

 ## 🔒 Daily Loss Protection